 - A subscription is configured to retain acknowledged messages to make it possible to re-process them using seek.
 In this case, storage fees are charged for retained acknowledged messages.

 - A snapshot of a subscription is created.
 In this case, message storage fees are charged for storing the snapshot's unacknowledged messages.

 Note: If the subscription has a backlog of unacknowledged messages when the snapshot is created, a one-time fee equivalent to storing that backlog for seven days is charged.

-Snapshots can be a more economical way to retain messages for replay than retaining all acknowledged messages because a single snapshot can be used across multiple subscriptions.
+Topic retention may be a more economical way to retain messages for replay than retaining all acknowledged messages for a subscription because the messages retained for a topic can be used across all subscriptions attached to that topic.
+Snapshots can also be an economical option because a single snapshot can be used across multiple subscriptions.
 Snapshots generally have a small billable data volume that increases gradually through the age of the snapshots.
-Subscriptions configured to retain acknowledged messages maintain a fixed time window of message data (at steady state), but may be more convenient.
+Topics and subscriptions configured to retain messages maintain a fixed time window of message data (at steady state), and are typically more convenient to use.